ulissigroup/vasp-interactive/README.md

 `GPMin` seems to be the most reliable optimizer to be combined.
 In most cases `VaspInteractive+GPMin` outperforms VASP internal CG routine (`IBRION=2`) and gives more consistent results than RMM-DIIS (`IBRION=1`).

-`VaspInteractive` is also possible to combine with some more complex optimizers like `al_mlp+amptorch`, as the following benchmark for a 7-atom Cu cluster shows, comparing with single point VASP calculators, `VaspInteractive` is capable of reducing the electronic scf steps by up to 90%.
+`VaspInteractive` is also possible to combine with some more complex optimizers like `al_mlp` (with `flare` as underlying machine learnin potential).
+Online learning optimizer in combination with `VaspInteractive` can greatly save computation time as compared with direct DFT + BFGS approaches, as shown in the following benchmark for a 7-atom Cu cluster.

 ![benchmark-3](examples/mlp_examples/mlp_online_parent_scf.png)